Sexual Assault and Relationship Violence Policy

 Stalking means a course of conduct directed at a specific person that would cause a reasonable person to

-If there is reason to believe that Johnson & Wales University’s rules prohibiting any of these offenses have been violated, either on or off campus, the administration may pursue disciplinary action through the university’s Conduct Review Process, Human Resources & Payroll, and/or through any other available procedures.
+If there is reason to believe that Johnson & Wales University’s rules prohibiting sexual assault and relationship violence have been violated, either on or off campus, the administration may pursue disciplinary action through the university’s Conduct Review Process, Human Resources & Payroll, and/or through any other available proceedings.

-In considering these offenses, the university will, if required by law, refer to the laws of Rhode Island, Florida, Colorado, North Carolina and Massachusetts.
-The state law definitions of sexual assault (and consent), dating violence, domestic violence and stalking in Rhode Island, Florida, Colorado, North Carolina and Massachusetts are available upon request from the Gender Equity Center, the nondiscrimination coordinator and Campus Safety & Security (see Getting Help).
+In considering these offenses, the university will, if required by law, refer to the laws of Rhode Island, Florida, Colorado, North Carolina and/or Massachusetts.